taolicheng/Women-in-Science/README.md

 * Diversity recruitment is not enough.
 Sexual harassment training is not enough.
 * We need women in authority positions to speak up, to actively support junior females.
-* Start from the beginning: provide equal training oppurtinities for female students; foster better media environment.
+* Start from the beginning: provide equal training opportunities for female students; foster a better media environment.
 * Fight unconscious biases.
-* Sharing is enpowring.
+* Sharing is empowering.
 Simply sharing experiences with colleagues or experienced professionals helps to overcome difficult situations.

 ### Data-driven Approaches